wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 ### Event Types and Payloads

-The system currently emits 7 types of events, all defined in the `EventType` enum in `recursive/utils/event_bus.py`:
+The system emits 13 types of events, all defined in the `EventType` enum in `recursive/utils/event_bus.py`:

 #### 1. `step_started`